buse-akdeniz/melora/README.md

 # Melora

+Melora is a responsive multi-page e-commerce frontend project built with HTML, CSS, and JavaScript.

+It includes product listing, basic cart & favorites flow, authentication screens, and a scalable codebase ready for backend/checkout integrations.

 Melora is a modern marketplace platform focused on transforming digital shopping into a more personalized and inspiring experience.
 This project is currently under development and will be presented for professional review.

 ---